 In this test, the A57 gives us superior performance per watt used, making it a good candidate for brute force tasks.
-The penultimate test performed is a multiplication of two 128x128 matrices, each element in the matrix is in a double precision floating point format, once the task is completed it is marked as an Ops, the results can be seen in Figure 7.
+The penultimate test performed is a multiplication of two 128x128 matrices.
+Each element in the matrix is in a double precision floating point format and once the task is completed, it is marked as an Ops.
+The results of this test can be seen in Fig. 7.